 Any member who is also a consumer of services from any agency, organization or project that receives funds through any Division of the Department shall not be considered to have a conflict of interest if his or her participation with that agency, organization or project is only as a consumer of services and does not exercise any administrative or decision-making authority in that project or organization.

 All members shall disclose conflicts of interest to the Chair of the Council/Subcommittee, including uncertain or potential conflicts, as soon as the conflict becomes apparent.
-Members have an ongoing duty to disclose any conflicts of interest.
+Members and/or staff have an ongoing duty to disclose any conflicts of interest.

 A disclosure of a conflict, including refraining from voting on applicable items, shall be made at all applicable times.